-You need to check if there is a mortgage registered against the property or any other encumbrances or civil claims which could create problems with the transfer process.
+You need to check if there is a mortgage registered against the property.
+This and any other encumbrances or civil claims could create problems with the transfer process.
 Has the property been used for security for a debt?

 Had there been any conditions set for the sale of the property the last time it was transferred such as the right of redemption.
 Was the property given as a gift that might hinder the sale of the property?
 Has the property been subject to another agreement that you do not know of?
 It is not uncommon for someone trying to sell the property to 5 other people all at the same time and taking their deposits.
 Trying to recover the money would be very difficult as litigation in Thailand is very slow and costly.

 Is the owner of the property insolvent or the company holding the property bankrupt?
 Is the property in a dispute which you do not know of?
 These are issues that need to be checked before you proceed with a sale of agreement.
 You also need to check that the owner has not publicly declared his intention to donate the land to the public.
 You also need to check that you are dealing with the owner and not a third party.

 Is the property in an area where the government is planning expropriation or is the property located on land which encroaches on government land?
 There also need to be checks made that the property is not located in a property reformation zone where the government is rezoning the land to agricultural land.
 There also needs to be checks made that the property is not located in an area which is located in a nature reserve or for the public such as a public park.
 Buying property in Thailand is complex if there is a usufruct over the property.

 The information contained on our website is for general information purposes only and does not constitute legal advice.

 Due diligence on a property and developer is when you have both checked that they are legal, solvent and that the property has passed its environmental impact studies and zoning laws.
 You will also need to check that there is no usufruct, superficies, lease agreement or loan against it.